donp123/hiring-engineers/answers.md

   - Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

-In order to Schedule Down time for a monitor:
+In order to Schedule Downtime for a monitor:

 Monitors->Manage Downtime->Schedule Downtime

-Below is the Schedueld Downtime configuration I used for my monitor for Monday-Friday 7pm to 9am:
+Below is the Schedueld Downtime configuration I used for my monitor during Monday-Friday 7pm to 9am:

 ![shutdownconf](https://github.com/donp123/donp123/blob/master/shutdown1.PNG)

-And below is the configuration for a shutdown on Saturday and Sunday:
+And below is the configuration for Downtime on Saturday and Sunday:

 ![shutdownconfweekend](https://github.com/donp123/donp123/blob/master/weekendshutdown.png)